Zard0c/ProjektMAPF/README.md

 7,8: https://github.com/tramadan-up/asprilo-project

+# Benchmark 9
+This is a smaller version of benchmark 4, which takes too long to calculate for our liking with our current code.

+lph: 3 for both robots, 5 in the merged plan.

 # Current Developments
 Our current encodings are capable of solving all of our own benchmarks (ADDENDUM: We are experiencing some difficulty with benchmarks 2 and 3 at the moment).
 Both benchmark 6 and 7 are solvable by our encoding also.
 Benchmark 8 remains a problem.